pagsmile/pagsmile.github.io/en/api/DriectCreditCard.md

 Address.federal_unit | String | No | 2 | State abbreviation for user's mailing address | SP
 Sign | String | Yes | 32 | Signature string of merchant request parameters | Signature value calculated by signature algorithm, see signature generation algorithm

-     Note: The currency currently only supports USD and BRL, which is used in the test environment.
+     Note: The currency currently only supports USD and BRL, the cpf_no. and username which is used in the test environment

-        cpf_no, username is 50284414727, Test User Name
+           is 50284414727 and Test User Name.

      Test card number, card type is not limited, recommend visa